 Our game has two versions, one solo player and one for teams.

 The first version, the one where individual players compete against each other, is an ice breaker game!
-This version of the game is full of get-to-know-you questions, and the better you know your coworkers, the better a chance you have of winning.
+This version of Teams Against Humanity is full of get-to-know-you questions, and the better you know your coworkers, the better a chance you have of winning.

 At the beginning of each round, the player who’s leading the round draws a question card.
 The remaining players write down their answers to this question on an answer card, and turn it in.
 A “best” answer is selected, and the player leading the round must guess who wrote the answer.
 If they guess correctly, they keep the question card.
 If they guess incorrectly, the player who wrote the answer wins the round and collects the question card.
 The player with the most question cards at the end of the game wins!